Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 A company has an AI solution named Solution1 that is deployed to the production environment.
 Solution1 uses an Azure OpenAI model to generate marketing emails for existing customers.

-During an internal review, you identify that Solution1 creates different emails depending on the customers’ traits.
+**During an internal review, you identify that Solution1 creates different emails depending on the customers’ traits**.

 You need to recommend a strategy to mitigate the bias.
 The strategy must adhere to Microsoft responsible AI principles.